ulfalizer/Kconfiglib/README.rst

 documentation, and then the documentation for the ``Symbol``, ``Choice``, and ``MenuNode`` classes.

-Please tell me if something is unclear to you or can be explained better.
+Please tell me if something is unclear or can be explained better.

 Installation
 ------------